Doppler (building): Design

-The 37-story building also has a five-story meeting room center, featuring an amphitheater and stage with stadium-style seating for 2,000, and six stories of underground parking with 1,064 spaces; there is also retail space at the ground level leased out to shops and restaurants, including a Starbucks, Skillet Street Food, Marination, Mamnoon, Anar, Potbelly Sandwich Shop, Cinque Terre Ristorante, and two restaurants from local chef Josh Henderson.
+The 37-story building also has a five-story meeting room center, featuring an amphitheater and stage with stadium-style seating for 2,000, and six stories of underground parking with 1,064 spaces; there is also retail space at the ground level leased out to shops and restaurants, including a Starbucks, Skillet Street Food, Marination, Mamnoon Street, Mamnooncita, Potbelly Sandwich Shop, Cinque Terre Ristorante, and two restaurants from local chef Josh Henderson.
 The project, covering the entire three-block campus, is also on track to receive LEED Gold certification.
 The facade uses dichroic glass to reflect light in varying colors dependent on the time of the day.

 The site was once proposed for a 31-story mixed-use high-rise, known as the Seventh at Westlake Tower.
 However, the plans were canceled in 2012 after being on hold for four years.